top of page

 ABOUT CATE

-My goal with every dog and guardian is to positively impact quality of life and bond through effective behavioural support and training that reduces stress and improves cross-species understanding.
+My goal with every dog and guardian is to positively impact quality of life and bond through effective behavioural support, stress reduction and improved cross-species understanding.

 My commitment is to provide and promote behaviour change strategies and training methods that are experienced by each client dog as positive and free of stress, that enhance each dog’s well-being and relationship with his/her guardian, and that grow awareness of force-free methods in the larger community.